wcarc-on/wcarc-site/net.md

 Net Control tries his best to have the entire net and roll calls over by 2215hrs so the demand on your personal time is kept to a minimum.

-Regular Net Control Stations include:
-* VE3CVG - Rick - located in FN25hm
-* VE3XRA - Glenn - located in FN25dj
+The regular Net Control station is Glenn VE3XRA, located in FN25dj.

 We look forward to chatting with you.
 Please join us.